 Accidents involving Semi-trucks Often Involve More Responsible Parties than Common Car Accidents

 Out of fear or caution, motorists often maneuver away from large trucks on roads and highways.
 It’s a tense situation every driver eventually experiences.
 That panicky feeling isn’t unwarranted.
-Over 400,000 large truck accidents happen every year across the nation, and compared with accidents between standard-size vehicles, truck accident damage is often exponentially worse.
+Over 400,000 accidents involving large trucks happen every year across the nation, and compared with accidents between standard-size vehicles, truck accident damage is often exponentially worse.
+While a typical car accident usually involves fewer parties and less complex liability issues, truck accidents often present additional complications.
 And the complications don’t end there.
 When it comes to seeking compensation, additional factors need to be considered with truck accidents.
 One of the biggest differences, besides the increased danger and severity of injuries, is the number of parties that can potentially be held responsible.
+In fact, truck accidents frequently involve more responsible parties than most personal injury cases.

 What Makes a Truck Accident Case So Complex?

 When you are the victim in a truck accident, it would seem that the obvious person responsible is the truck driver.
+However, third party liability is a key reason why truck accident cases are more complex than other types of accidents.
 This may not be the case.
 Truck accident cases are complex because of the numerous parties involved in the industry.

 Determining the Liable Party

-Depending on the cause of the truck accident, the liable party may be the truck driver, the driver’s employer, the manufacturer, or maintenance provider.
+Depending on the cause of the truck accident, determining the fault party is crucial, as the liable party may be the truck driver, the driver’s employer, the manufacturer, or maintenance provider.
 Multiple entities may even share fault.

 Truck Drivers